JLee21/tech-prep/systems-design/upoop.md

 # Requirements

 Functional
-Users will be able to save text information about the owner and dog Users will be able to upload a unique DNA identification in the form of text.
+Users will be able to upload text information about the owner and dog Users will be able to query the system to check for a dog-match - by submitting a dog-owner identification

-Users will be able to check a stool signature for dog-owner identification.
+Not In Scope
+Creating a dog-owner ID/signature based on a stool sample.
+It is simplified so that a user sees a stool sample and automagically converts that to a dog-owner signature (Ie, no DNA synsthesizing)

 # Design Considerations